William Parra (footballer)

-William Parra Sinisterra (1 March 1995) is a footballer from Colombia who plays as a defender for Real Esteli.
+William Parra Sinisterra (1 March 1995) is a Colombian professional footballer who plays as a midfielder.

-Career

-Club
+Club career

 On 17 June 2019, Parra joined HJK on loan until the end of the 2019 season, with the option of an additional year and making the transfer permanent.

 Parra signed with Moldovan team, Sheriff Tiraspol, on 20 December 2019.

+On 12 January 2026, Parra joined Hong Kong Premier League club Rangers.